antarctica/PolarRoute/docs/source/sections/Dataloaders/scalar/implemented/BSOSEDepth.rst

 BSOSE Depth Dataloader
 **********************

-B-SOSE (Biogeochemical Southern Ocean State Estimate solution) provide a publically available dataset that hosts (amongst other products) sea ice concentration (SIC) of the southern ocean.
+B-SOSE (Biogeochemical Southern Ocean State Estimate solution) provide a publicly available dataset that hosts (amongst other products) sea ice concentration (SIC) of the southern ocean.
 Their SIC product provides a 'depth' value, which this dataloader ingests.
 BSOSE is an extension of the SOSE project led by Mazloff at the Scripps Institution of Oceanography.